Index:

 COVID-19 Update: Course will be held remotely

-A: Electronic copies of lecture slides will be provided to attendees prior to the beginning of the course, while physical copies of handouts and relevant publications will be provided during the course.
+A: Electronic copies of lecture slides, recordings, and course material will be provided to attendees prior to the beginning of the course.

 Q: Can I attend remotely?